ibm-cloud-docs/openshift/openshift_edge.md

         "labels": {"dedicated":"edge"},
         "state": "labels"
       }</pre></p>
+  <p class="important">If you want to ensure that ALB pods are never scheduled to non-edge worker nodes under any circumstances, you must create or use an existing worker pool that has at least three worker nodes per zone.
+During the update of an ALB pod, a new ALB pod rolls out to replace an existing ALB pod.
+However, ALB pods have anti-affinity rules that do not permit a pod to deploy to a worker node where another ALB pod already exists.
+If you have only two worker nodes per zone, both ALB pod replicas already exist on those worker nodes, so the new ALB pod must be scheduled on a non-edge worker node.
+When three worker nodes are present in a zone, the new ALB pod can be scheduled to the third worker node.
+Then, the old ALB pod is removed.</p>

 2. Verify that the worker pool and worker nodes have the `dedicated=edge` label.
   * To check the worker pool: